Stick to anti-doping, student-athlete ‘buying’ procedures outlined

 This will start at the end of the fiscal year.
 This crucial aspect of the fight against doping in sports will bring Jamaica in line with the other major countries in track and field.

-Further, it took a nudge from the World Anti-Doping Agency (WADA) and assistance from a foreign anti-doping agency before blood testing had been announced.
+Further, it took a nudge from the World Anti-Doping Agency (WADA) and assistance from a foreign anti-doping agency before blood testing has been announced.

-The investigation into doping allegations and findings of Russian and Kenyan athletes have begun to bear fruit, as we now know that Russian athletes have been cheating since 2009 (Chemova).
+The investigation into doping allegations and findings of Russian and Kenyan athletes have begun to bear fruit as we now know that Russian athletes have been cheating since 2009 (Tatyana Chernova).

 This information has come to light because of testing and retesting of blood and urine samples well within the eight-year window that the rules allow for samples to be kept.